Written on July 7, 2021.

 In addition to more tools, exchanges are also accelerating and densifying.

 The lack of low-delay and high-throughput communication channels used to create some distance between remote places.
 Now, that world has become interconnected and distance no longer creates delay.
 The damping effect of distance not being present anymore, we live in a world where changes are propagating globally and rapidly.
 This creates a more dynamic and complex environment.
+The competitor down the street is not the only one a company need to worry about.
+A new market opening on the other side of the world might be an opportunity not to be missed.

 On the topic of adaptations, time or lack thereof, this feeling of acceleration is not new Acceleration through Digital Communication: Theorizing on a Perceived Lack of Time, E. Entschew and might even be the result of the coevolution of competitive entities Red queen hypothesis.